Collection of Personal Information

 Qualifying Education Attendance Policy

 Classes will begin promptly at the time scheduled start time.
 Check in will begin 30 minutes prior to the designated start time of the first class and materials will be distributed during that time.
 Being late or leaving early for any class will be recorded and will affect your participation grade.
 Should the accumulated missed time exceed 10% of total class hours, a grade of INCOMPLETE will be given.
-In this event speak with your instructor or the office about making up your missed time.
-Should the accumulated missed time exceed 30% of total class hours, you will be required to withdraw from the class and reenroll in an upcoming course for a discounted rate.
+Should the accumulated missed time exceed 30% of total class hours, you will be required to withdraw from the class and re-enroll in an upcoming course.

 School Cancellation Policy:

 The Arthur Gary School of Real Estate reserves the right to cancel class due to hazardous weather conditions and illness of the instructor.
-The School will post a cancellation notice on the front page of the website, and attempt to give as much notice as possible to all registered students via email and will make certain the facility where the event is held is aware of the cancellation in order to inform those who arrive that did not pre-register.
-Pre-paid students will have the option of taking another class or receiving a full refund.
+The School will post a cancellation notice on the front page of the website, and attempt to give as much notice as possible to all registered students via email.
+Students will have the option of taking another class or receiving a full refund.

 Qualifying education students will be notified of a make-up date and location within a reasonable time.